A method to assess trustworthiness of machine coding at scale: Methods

 \subsection{Data sources}

-In this work, we use two distinct sets of student responses to brief survey questions, the \textit{Trustworthy} data and the \textit{Sources} data.
+In this work, we use two distinct sets of student responses to open-response survey questions: the \textit{Trustworthy} data and the \textit{Sources} data.

 The Trustworthy data consists of 1,958 responses to the survey question ``How do you know whether or not an experimental result is acceptable or trustworthy?
-What gives you confidence that the data is trustworthy?'' from~\cite{hu_zwickl}.
+What gives you confidence that the data is trustworthy?'' from Ref.~\cite{hu_zwickl}.
 The question was included on pre- and post-surveys administered at Cornell University across three different academic years.
 Data are from students taking calculus-based introductory mechanics and electricity and magnetism courses.
-We developed a coding scheme with seven codes adapted from that used in Ref.~\cite{hu_zwickl}: Consistent Results, Uncertainty, Expected Result, Good Methods, Ethics, Peer Review, and Statistics.
-Individual responses can receive multiple codes and the coders identify the presence or absence of each code one at a time.
-In the analysis below, we focus on two of these codes: Consistent Results (CR) and Uncertainty (U).
-For both codes, two human coders achieved a Cohen's kappa value of 0.9 in 10\% of the data.
-Then one coder coded the rest of the data.
+We developed a coding scheme with seven codes adapted from the scheme used in Ref.~\cite{hu_zwickl}: Consistent Results, Uncertainty, Expected Result, Good Methods, Ethics, Peer Review, and Statistics.
+In this coding scheme, individual responses can receive multiple codes and the coders identify the presence or absence of each code one at a time.

+In the main analysis below, we focus on one of these codes: Consistent Results (CR).
+For the CR code, two human coders achieved a Cohen's kappa value of 0.9 in 10\% of the data.
 A kappa value of 0.8-1.0 is considered to be very good agreement~\cite{LandisKoch1977}.
+Then one human coder hand-coded 1,672 of the responses -- all the data from semesters prior to Fall 2022.
+The remaining 286 responses were from the end of the Fall 2022 semester and were not coded by humans.

 The CR code is defined as: ``the same result is obtained when looking at more data, either through repeated trials or comparing with other people.''
-The inclusion criteria for the CR code are: \begin{enumerate} \item repeated, repeatable, and/or consistent across independent measurements, \item experiment conducted numerous times, \item obtaining consistent results, \item Repeating experiments with different methods, \item collecting additional data to verify trends, \item multiple trials, \item low variance or deviation from mean, \item large sample size, \item comparing with peers, other research groups, different scientists, published results, \item replicability or reproducibility, \item consistency of results across different research groups, \item others get the same results \end{enumerate}
+The inclusion criteria for the CR code are: \begin{enumerate} \item repeated, repeatable, and/or consistent across independent measurements, \item experiment conducted numerous times, \item obtaining consistent results, \item repeating experiments with different methods, \item collecting additional data to verify trends, \item multiple trials, \item low variance or deviation from mean, \item large sample size, \item comparing with peers, other research groups, different scientists, published results, \item replicability or reproducibility, \item consistency of results across different research groups, \item others get the same results. \end{enumerate}

+In Sec.~\ref{Sec:worked_example}, we also examine another of these codes: the Uncertainty code, which will be defined there.